 Not only that but balance improved by 245% in the free weight group versus a minuscule 45% in the machine group.

-And if we know anything about balance it’s that an asymmetrically developed body with good balance is an injury-proof body.
-And if that’s not enough we can take one more thing from this study.
+And if we know anything about balance, an asymmetrically developed body with good balance is an injury-proof body.
+And if that’s not enough, we can take one more thing from this study.

-In both the free weight and machine group participants that entered the study with notable joint pain were asked to keep track of the level of discomfort that the pain was causing.
-The free weight group experienced a 30% reduction in their joint pain while the entire machine group whether they had pain or not experienced a 111% increase in joint pain.
 WOW!!
+The free weight and machine group participants that entered the study with notable joint pain kept track of the level of discomfort that the pain caused.
+The free weight group experienced a 30% reduction in their joint pain, while the entire machine group, whether they had pain or not, experienced a 111% increase in joint pain.

-Do yourself a favor and get your butt off of those machines before you become a statistic, you should avoid machines like the plague!!!
+Do yourself a favor and get your butt off those machines before you become a statistic; you should avoid machines like the plague!!!

-Get on some functional equipment, i.e., kettlebells, jump ropes, rings, bodyweight, etc., and a well-designed training program that emphasizes compound movements and proper technique and gets started on your journey to a better you today.
+Get on some functional equipment, i.e., kettlebells, jump ropes, rings, bodyweight, etc., and follow a well-designed training program that emphasizes compound movements and proper technique to start your journey to a better you today.

 Free Weights & Kettlebells

-So if free weights are the obvious choice for building strong joints and a lean mean body, why should you use kettlebells?
+So if free weights are the obvious choice for building strong joints and a lean, mean body, why should you use a kettlebell solution?

-In the next few paragraphs, I will show you why kettlebells are perhaps the best type of free-weight to use for building a strong resilient body.
+In the next few paragraphs, I will show you why kettlebells are perhaps the best type of free-weight to build a strong, resilient body.

-First off, the kettlebell differs from the dumbbell and barbell because of its off-center of gravity.
+First, the kettlebell differs from the dumbbell and barbell because of its off-center of gravity.
 This proves harder to control especially when performing ballistic exercises.
-Secondly, the kettlebell was designed primarily with ballistic exercises in mind, making it a perfect tool for beginners to learn things like cleans, jerks, and snatches.
+Secondly, we designed the kettlebell primarily with ballistic exercises, making it a perfect tool for beginners to learn things like cleans, jerks, and snatches.

-You see, many modern fitness trends are recommending slow rep cadences; 2 up 3 down or 1 up 2 down.
-Although there isn’t a problem with training this way, is it going to get you or your clients the best results possible?
+Many modern fitness trends recommend slow rep cadences; 2 up, three down, or one up, two down.
+Although there isn’t a problem with training this way, will it get you or your clients the best results possible?

 Again, I don’t think so.

-To start let’s look at our body’s reaction to movement patterns in daily life.
-If you were told that the best way to move to stay 100% safe was to move slowly, wouldn’t that prevent you from doing so many common movements necessary to having a happy and active life?
+Let’s look at our body’s reaction to movement patterns in daily life.
+If somebody told you that the best way to stay 100% safe was to move slowly, wouldn’t that prevent you from doing so many common movements necessary to have a happy and active life?

 Try this Test

-Stand up and try this right now…seriously before you read any further I want you to stand up and give me your best high jump at a 2-second up 3-second downtempo.
+Please stand up and try this seriously before you read any further.
+Please stand up and give me your best high jump at a 2-second up, 3-second downtempo.

 Did you make it?

-If you did you are either a flying monk or Superman, if you didn’t then you see my point.
-To operate in daily life we have to be able to jump, run, throw and lift aggressively.
-So why do we want to intentionally train our bodies to move slow and sluggish?
+If you did, you are either a flying monk or Superman; if you didn’t, you see my point.
+To operate in daily life, we must jump, run, throw and lift aggressively.
+So why do we want to train our bodies to move slowly and sluggishly intentionally?
 Are we doing Tai Chi?
 Are we a tortoise?
 NO!

 SAID is an acronym for Specific Adaptation to Imposed Demands.

-This principle can be summed up simply: you only get better at the activity that you are practicing.
-Understanding this, we should conclude that training slowly only makes us better at moving slowly.
-On the other side of the coin, when you practice training with momentum in foundational movements patterns it will make your life easier and will make those movements stronger and safer.
-The practice of controlling momentum and deceleration will spill over into your daily life making you feel strong, resilient, confident, and not to mention the continued energy burn post-exercise, BONUS!
+You only get better at the activity that you practice.
+Understanding this, we should conclude that training only makes us better at moving slowly.
+Conversely, training with momentum in foundational movement patterns will make your life easier and make those movements stronger and safer.
+Controlling momentum and deceleration will spill over into your daily life, making you feel strong, resilient, confident, and not to mention the continued energy burn post-exercise, BONUS!

-Let’s take the granddaddy of all kettlebell drills, the swing, as an example.
+Let’s take the granddaddy of all kettlebell solution drills, the swing, as an example.

-Swings, which are almost completely a momentum-based exercise, can teach people to properly pick anything up off the ground, to properly use the hips to accelerate weight with a stable spine, and to properly slow down or redirect movement that would usually come to an abrupt stop.
+Swings, which are almost a momentum-based exercise, can teach people to pick anything up off the ground properly, properly use the hips to accelerate weight with a stable spine, and properly slow down or redirect movement that would usually come to an abrupt stop.

-One of the most common ways for people to injure themselves is by movement having to abruptly come to a complete stop.
-By practicing many of the most popular functional fitness drills, including kettlebell swings and push presses, you will be training your body to better absorb shock and redirect momentum, thus allowing you to become safer, stronger, and faster.
+One of the most common ways for people to injure themselves is by movement having to come to a complete stop abruptly.
+By practicing many of the most popular functional fitness drills, including kettlebell swings and push presses, you will be training your body to absorb shock better and redirect momentum, thus allowing you to become safer, stronger, and faster.

-Cody Bramlett is a kettlebell fat loss expert with over 7 years of experience training clients with kettlebells.
-He was one of the top trainers at the first kettlebell gym in the United States before starting his gym and creating his online programs.
-Cody is an RKC instructor who is FMS certified, Yoga Alliance certified and Z Health certified.
+Cody Bramlett is a kettlebell fat loss expert with over seven years of experience training clients with kettlebells.
+Before starting his gym and creating his online programs, he was one of the top trainers at the first kettlebell gym in the United States.
+Cody is an RKC instructor who is FMS certified, Yoga Alliance certified, and Z Health certified.
 He holds a BS in Business Management from San Diego State University.